MrFr3nk/MrFr3nk/README.md

 - 👋 Hi, I’m @MrFr3nk
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding , programming and graphic design
-- 🌱 I’m currently learning java,c++ and JavaScript
+- 🌱 I’m currently learning java,c++ , python and JavaScript
 - 💞️ I’m looking to collaborate on Misky
 - LOVE ON EARTH BY DARRELL